ka1rav6/logx/README.md

 # Logger

-A minimal, header-friendly C++11 logger with stream syntax, level filtering, timestamps, colors, and thread safety.
+A minimal, single-header C++11 logger with stream syntax, level filtering, timestamps, colors, and thread safety.

 ## Quick start

-Copy `Logger.h` and `Logger.cpp` into your project.
-Compile and link `Logger.cpp` along with your other sources.
+Drop `Logger.h` into your project, `#include` it, and start logging.

 ```cpp
 #include "Logger.h"